-Due to the holiday, there were few events to report on.
+Due to the storms that plagued Northern California, there were few events to report on.
 However, after the few reports regarding upcoming club activities, there will be a few short introductory articles on subject matter that will be a regular monthly offering.